solvespace/solvespace/README.md

 [reference manual][ssref] and a [forum][ssforum]; there is also an official IRC channel [#solvespace at irc.libera.chat][ssirc].

-There is also [r/SolveSpace][ssreddit] — a fan driven users community on Reddit, which is a good place to share your showcases, tutorials and ask for help with a general use of SolveSpace app for creating anything.
+Also check [r/SolveSpace][ssreddit] — a fan driven users community on Reddit, which is used for sharing showcases, tutorials and ask for help with a general use of SolveSpace app.

 [sswebsite]: https://solvespace.com/
 [ssref]: https://solvespace.com/ref.pl